tjwatson/plurl-osgi/README.md

 ## Contributing

-Want to hack on plurl-osgi?
+Want to hack on plurl?
 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on building, testing and contributing changes.

 They are probably not perfect, please let us know if anything feels wrong or incomplete.